juanantonio284/notes_on_writing/MIPT_Tech_Writ/tech_writ_week_4.md

 **4. Newspaper indexes**

 Many major newspapers around the world are indexed by subject.
-The two most important index newspapers are the following.
-The New York Times, perhaps the most reputable newspaper for national and international news.
-And The Christian Science Monitor, in other highly regarded general newspaper.
-Many newspapers available on the web can be searched electronically, although sometimes there is charge for the archive article.
-So you need to pay for using the articles or downloading the articles.
-Keep in mind that the print version and the electronic version of the newspaper can vary greatly.
-If you wished to quote from an article in a newspaper, the print version is the preferred option.
-Now that you have down your secondary research, the challenge is to find information that is accurate, unbiased, comprehensive, appropriately, technical, current, and clear.
+The two most important indexed newspapers are *The New York Times*, perhaps the most reputable newspaper for national and international news, and *The Christian Science Monitor*, another highly regarded general newspaper.
+Many newspapers available on the web can be searched electronically ... keep in mind that the print version and the electronic version of the newspaper can vary greatly.
+If you wish to quote from an article in a newspaper, the print version is the preferred option.

-**5. User generated content from the Internet**
+**5. User generated content from the internet**

-This content rarely undergoes the formal review procedure, the formal review procedure used for books and professional journals.
-A general principle for using any information you find on the Internet is to be extremely careful because content is unlikely to have been reviewed before being published on a social media site.
+This content rarely undergoes the formal review procedure used for books and professional journals.
+A general principle for using any information you find on the internet is to be extremely careful because content is unlikely to have been reviewed before being published on a social media site.
 Use one or more trusted sources to confirm the information you locate.

 <!-- ≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈***≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈ -->